Code-Institute-Submissions/bmcdonald2000-bloggerverse_NovResub/README.md

 #### Programs used

-[Canva](https://www.canva.com/) - I used canva to create my colour palette.
-I also used Canva to remove the background colour of my logo and the Spiral image on the about us page.
+[Canva](https://www.canva.com/) - I used Canva to create my default images.
+I also used Canva to remove the background colour of my logo.

 [AmIResponisve](http://ami.responsivedesign.is/#) - I used amiresposive to generate the resposive image at the start of my Readme.